sukeniklab/CHE600/Class_05/README.md

 tar -xzvf ree.tar.gz
 ```

 4. Check out the content of your directory.
 There are now a bunch of files in this directory.
-These are results from simulations of a single polypeptide chain in the presence of spherical "crowders" that take up space, limit its movement, and hopefully compress its dimensions (this is what we want to see).
 The parameters used to generate the simulation are embedded in the filename (```XX_XX.dat```): The first number is the radius of the monomers in the box; the second number is the number of inert spheres in the simulation box.
 All boxes contain the same polypeptide (16 repeats of Gly-Ser).

 5. Use ```more``` to look at one of these output files.
 Each file contains a header with a ```@``` prefix.
 The header is followed by two columns: the frame number and the end-to-end distance of the peptide chain - which represent one metric of the dimensions of the chain.